A kinetic approach to consensus-based segmentation of biomedical images: Application to biomedical images

 For image segmentation problems, the objective function quantifies the goodness of segmentation by measuring the distance or similarity between the ground truth segmentation mask and the evaluated mask.
 Let us consider as objective function the Dice Similarity Coefficient ($DSC_{loss}$), which is defined as follows

-where $S_{true}$ is the true mask and $S_{est}$ is the estimated mask and the coefficient is computed only on the foreground (white voxels).
-This index is null if there is a perfect overlap between the two masks and it is equal to one if the masks are completely disjoint \cite{YANG2020357}.
-It follows that the best segmentation will minimize this index.
-We refer to~\cite{taha2015metrics} for a complete overview of segmentation metrics.
+where $S_{true}$ is the true mask and $S_{est}$ is the estimated mask and the $DSC_{loss}$ is computed only on the foreground (white voxels).
+This index is null if there is a perfect overlap between the two masks and it is equal to one if the masks are completely disjoint \cite{yang2020parallelizable}.
+It follows that the best segmentation will minimize this index. {We chose the $DSC_{metric}$ in view of its computational efficiency and experimental explainability, making it suitable for optimizing the model parameters.
+We highlight how a variety of metrics may be considered to evaluate this task, see e.g. \cite{taha2015metrics} for a complete overview of segmentation metrics.
+Another relevant example is provided by Wasserstein distance which, however, suffers from high computational complexity and equivalent metrics have been introduced to maintain a good approximation \cite{auricchio_etal}.}

 Hence, we solve the optimization problem

 where the loss function is computed by looking at the numerical equilibrium of the model \eqref{eq:bol_strong} associated to a particular choice of parameters and obtained through Algorithm~\ref{alg:Boltz}.